apache/arrow/docs/source/format/CDataInterfaceStatistics.rst

      - ``true``
      - The zero-based column index, or null if the statistics describe the whole table or record batch.

+       The column index is computed as the same rule used by :ref:`ipc-recordbatch-message`.
    * - ``statistics``
      - ``map``
      - ``false``